 After the Civil War, according to the 1870 census, Oglesby, his wife, Martha and their six children—Medora, Samuel, Oskar, Bell, Albert, and Charlie—worked on a farm in Hickory Grove Township in Warren County.
 In 1871, he purchased 146 acres of land in Foristell.
 He financed the property through a $2,000 Deed of Trust and paid off the property six years later.

-Oglesby farmed the land at 2949 West Meyer Drive for 30 years.
+Oglesby farmed the land for 30 years.
 His wife died in 1900, and he died in 1901.
 He is buried in Smith Chapel Cemetery, a mile from his farm.
 The Oglesby children owned the property through the mid-1900s.